krm-demo/docker-pipelines/README.md

-# README #
+# docker-pipelines #

-This README would normally document whatever steps are necessary to get your application up and running.
+This repository demonstrates the simplest command-line applications, which can be containerized and published with [docker tool](https://docs.docker.com/).

 ### What is this repository for? ###